Beetroot and Heritage Carrot Tart

 - 1 large organic beetroot, trimmed and scrubbed

-- 4 medium organic heirloom carrots, scrubbed and peeled if preferred
+- 4 medium organic heritage carrots, scrubbed and peeled if preferred

 - 1 tbsp of coconut oil